learn-co-students/node-install-lab-g-416/README.md

 exit
 ```

-More approaches to install Node.js and NPM in [gist](https://gist.github.com/isaacs/579814).
+More approaches to install Node and NPM in [gist](https://gist.github.com/isaacs/579814).

 ### Multi-version Setup with NVM